Excerpts From A Poetry Collection By Sharon Lia Robinson, With Photography by Steven R. Johnson

 Having worked in alternative theatre, as a dance student and art model, I experienced a sense of invisibility at times.
 My self-image was deeply affected in mainstream culture as a result of my body type and I had a sense of being cast out, on many levels.

 Learning to honor myself as a woman and as an artist I began exploring many avenues for inner healing and self-actualization.
-Rubenesque Landscape (poetry and photos) is part of my ongoing work in these areas and a book publication is our hopeful goal.
+Rubenesque Landscape (poetry and photos) is part of my ongoing endeavor and a book publication is our intention.

 I feel that the photos taken by Steve give me the chance to be seen, acknowledged and recognized as an imaginative and interesting person.
 These photos help me to find and to appreciate my authentic self.